Stoobly Docs

 Why Update Requests?

 At some point in time, API providers will change the contract of a request.
 For example, maybe a component in the request or its response needs to be updated.
-When this happens we need to update the request on Stoobly's side as well.
-This is done in one of two ways:
+When this happens we should also update the Stoobly request.

 Updating Requests

-There are three strategies to update a request:
+There are three main strategies to update request(s):

 Editing